slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Never test the depth of the river with both feet."
 -- Warren Buffett [1930]*

 Being risk-prone is better than being risk-averse, but don’t allow yourself to be out of the game.
 Adventure comes from perceived risk, not peril.
 Develop a tolerance for risk so that you can work up to scarier activities later.
-The discomfort zone is NOT about experiencing pain.
+The discomfort zone is not about experiencing pain.

 > *"If your life is free of failures, you’re not taking enough risks."
 -- H. Jackson Brown Jr. [1940]*